The Energy Management Cycle

 The cycle

-Plan what to improve, Do it, Check whether it worked, then Act on what you learned β and go round again.
+Plan what to improve, Do it, Check whether it worked, then Act on what you learned, and go round again.
 Each lap raises the baseline a little higher.

-Here's what each stage means in practice.
+Here is what each stage means in practice.

 Plan